Detroit police challenged over face recognition flaws, bias

 But trying to identify a face from a video feed — especially using the ceiling-mounted cameras commonly found in stores — can cause accuracy rates to plunge.
 Studies have also shown that face recognition systems don’t perform equally across race, gender and age — working best on white men and with potentially harmful consequences for others.

+Burton-Harris said what started out as a technical error could have had dire consequences for Williams had the police encounter happened differently.

+“What would have happened if he had not been so calm?” she said.
+“When police officers encounter Black men, especially large Black men, they get afraid.”

-Concerns about bias and growing scrutiny of policing practices following Floyd’s death led tech giants IBM, Amazonand Microsoft to announce earlier this month they would stop selling face recognition software to police, at least until Congress can establish guidelines for its use.
+Concerns about bias and growing scrutiny of policing practices following Floyd’s death led tech giants IBM, Amazon and Microsoft to announce earlier this month they would stop selling face recognition software to police, at least until Congress can establish guidelines for its use.
 Several cities, led by San Francisco last year, have banned use of facial recognition by municipal agencies.
+On Wednesday, the Boston City Council followed suit by unanimously approving a similar ban.

+In Detroit, there is a proposal to extend the software contract, but city council leaders have put the plan on hold and told Detroit police to get more community opinion.
+Protesters in a car caravan drove past the homes of council members last week.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.